 Chinese New Year is a time for family and friends.
 Gifts are all symbolic and important to know what is appropriate for New Year’s.
-Extravagant gifts are not customary and seem like a “marketing push” over recent years as retailers try to cash in on the holiday.
-Sounds familiar?
-Material items are not common except sometimes for new items of clothing for elderly and children out of necessity – scarves, sweaters for good health.
+Extravagant gifts are not tradition but more of a modern day custom and increasing in popularity.
+Material items are not common except sometimes for new items of clothing traditionally for elderly and children out of necessity – scarves, sweaters for good health.

 Most common gifts for the New Year: